Confined Space Rescue Training

-This course is delivered as a structured training program over 2 days, with approximately 10 hours of training per day.
+This confined space training course is delivered as a structured program over 2 days, with approximately 10 hours of training per day.
 Participation in all scheduled face-to-face training sessions and completion of required online learning modules is mandatory.

 Fill in the form and